veonik/php-router-benchmark/README.md

 #### Pux extension disabled

-This benchmark consists of 10 tests.
-Each test is executed 1,000 times, the results pruned, and then averaged.
-Values that fall outside of 3 standard deviations of the mean are discarded.

 Test Name | Time | + Interval | Change
 --------- | ---- | ---------- | ------